In times of trouble, confusion, murkiness, tumult, chaos, despair, feelings of everything is lost.

 I don't know if you were watching this morning.

-I had um I had CNBC on, and the government now has a new formula for calculating the GDP.
+I had CNBC on, and the government now has a new formula for calculating the GDP.

 Yes, we predicted this.

-We what a prediction.
+What a prediction.

-This was some months ago.
+This is some months ago.

-What has happened is typically what happens is they report the number, And then there's two or three revisions.
+What has happened is typically what happens is they report the number, and then there's two or three revisions.

-Well, the final revision had been done on the first quarter and it was negative.
+Well, the final revision had been done on the first quarter, and it was negative.

-It was negative point two.
+It was negative 0.2.

 Well, with the new formula, they've been able to revise that because there's a new formula.